iOffice/ioffice.github.io/api/endpoints/agreement.md

 ### Create a Agreement [POST]
-To create a Agreement send JSON with the values the new contact should have.
+To create a Agreement send JSON with the values the new agreement should have.
+The field `type` is required in order to create a new agreement.

 + Response 201